-On November 2, 2015, the Bipartisan Budget Act of 2015 (the “Budget Act”) was enacted, which contains provisions that include major changes to the partnership tax audit process.
-This process provides that the IRS will audit and collect tax from partnerships at the entity level.
-The new rules are effective for tax years beginning in 2018 and are applicable to all entities treated as partnerships for federal income tax purposes, including limited liability companies that have not elected to be treated as corporations.
-Private equity funds, hedge funds, MLPs and other partnerships, as well as their investors, will be significantly impacted by the new audit rules and should carefully consider making changes to their governing documents.
+On November 2, 2015, the Bipartisan Budget Act of 2015 (the “Budget Act”) was enacted, which contains major changes to the partnership tax audit process.
+Under the Act, the IRS will now audit specified partnerships and collect tax attributable to any adjustments directly from them, as opposed to pursuing the partners.
+These new rules are effective for tax years beginning in 2018 and are applicable to all entities treated as partnerships for federal income tax purposes.
+Members and investors will be significantly impacted by the new audit rules and affected Partnerships should carefully consider making changes to their governing documents.

 Existing Audit Regime

-Under existing law, enacted by the Tax Equity and Fiscal Responsibility Act of 1982 (“TEFRA”), the IRS has the burden of recalculating the tax liability of each partner in a partnership for the particular year subject to audit.
-The TEFRA regime establishes a category of “partnership items” for which tax treatment must be determined at the partnership level – a TEFRA audit focuses on those partnership items, and passes through any audit adjustments to the partners in the year under review.
-The existing law also includes elective simplified audit procedures for large partnerships with 100 or more partners that only apply when a large partnership makes the election.
-For certain partnerships with 10 or fewer partners, the TEFRA rules do not apply and the IRS generally conducts separate audits for each partner.
+Under the existing law, enacted by the Tax Equity and Fiscal Responsibility Act of 1982 (“TEFRA”), the IRS has the burden of recalculating the tax liability of each partner in a partnership for the particular year subject to audit.
+The TEFRA regime passes through any audit adjustments to the partners in the year under review.

 The New Budget Act Regime

 The new Budget Act repeals the TEFRA Rules, replacing them with a new partnership audit regime which is applicable to all partnerships meeting the following criteria: